SMMACG-IISER/PSO_N2_CO2_GY/README.md

 ```bash
 pip install numpy scipy
 ```
-## Input File
+## Input File for Running GY_N2_CO2_PSO.py

 - **GY.txt**: This file should contain the atomic coordinates of the GY sheet in a comma-separated format.
 Each line should represent an atom with its corresponding x, y, z coordinates.
+The script reads the atomic coordinates from `GY.txt` using `numpy.loadtxt()` to process the atomic species and coordinates.
+Ensure that your `GY.txt` file is correctly formatted and available in the script's directory.

 Example format:
 ```